en-wl/wordlist/README.md

 change the variant info for both _hyaenas_ and _hyaena_ even though _hyaenas_ doesn't have a variant prefix.

-If two lines within the same group match different existing groups, the two groups will be merged when the prefix is anything but `~`.

 SCOWL info is handled separately and can not be changed in the same line as the other information.
 A SCOWL line generally has the form: